PC’s 13th President leads college through prosperous years of growth

 Expansion of the campus continued with eight major buildings, including the James H. Thomason Library, Belk and Georgia dormitories, Templeton Physical Education Center, and the fraternity court being added to the campus during his presidency.
 In July 1964, construction began on three buildings simultaneously: a new dormitory for women, Richardson Science Hall, and Greenville Dining Hall, all planned and funded by the Synod of South Carolina’s 1962 fundraising campaign.
 These three buildings were the first structures on the college’s new East Plaza.

 Upon the completion of Clinton Hall in mid-1965, full coeducation of the campus would take effect that fall.
 In 1965, PC enrolled 90 women students and by 1968, the total enrollment of 720 included 210 female students.

 The turbulent 1960-70s at PC focused primarily on local concerns to students including mandatory assemblies, drinking rules, ROTC 2-year requirement, dorm visitation, dress code, and curfews.
 Computerized registration and scheduling occurred under Dr. Weersing’s administration and the college calendar moved to a 13-13-7 week semester schedule.
-Off-campus study was first introduced at PC during the seven week May term after 1970.
+The off-campus study was first introduced at PC during the seven-week May term after 1970.